-Based on MoneyGeek's analysis, AKC is the best pet insurance for dogs with pre-existing conditions, while Pumpkin is the top choice for cats with pre-existing conditions.
+Based on MoneyGeek's analysis, AKC is the best overall pet insurance for dogs with pre-existing conditions, while Pumpkin is the top choice for cats with pre-existing conditions.
 We also identified Spot, Rainwalk and ASPCA as solid alternatives for curable pre-existing conditions coverage.

 Best Pet Insurance That Covers Pre-Existing Conditions